Arif-Amzad/CustomStory/README.md

 # CustomStory

-A customable Story view like Facebook.
+A customable Story view like Facebook or other Social apps.

 To apply this feature on your project...
 1. Download and copy "ActivityStoryView" folder to your project.